Saxon Hotel, Villas & Spa

 Gain a unique insight into a city with a fascinating history with a guided tour around Johannesburg.
 With a range of different tours for different areas of the city, this will give you the opportunity to see Johannesburg as few tourists get see it.

 from $15400 pp 12 nights

 - Take in the beautiful Okavango Delta before heading to the stunning white sandy beaches of southern Mozambique

 - A wonderful itinerary for honeymooners or anyone looking to enjoy the romance of Southern Africa

 - Explore the deep water channels of the Okavango Delta by mokoro or on a boat excursion

 Location & directions

 Johannesburg, South Africa

-The Saxon Boutique Hotel and Spa is located in a secure and secluded, gated residential area, in the tranquil suburb of Sandhurst with its tree-lined avenues.
+The Saxon Hotel, Villas & Spa is located in a secure and secluded, gated residential area, in the tranquil suburb of Sandhurst with its tree-lined avenues.
 It is within close proximity to Sandton, Johannesburg.

 How to get there